trannghiach/ChapBaiSlayer-CTF-Writeups/M*CTF/M*CTF 2025/web/Mdb.md

 ### **Conclusion**

 This was an outstanding CTF challenge that required persistence, logical deduction, and the ability to combine multiple attack techniques.
-It teaches us to:
+It teaches me to:
 1. Always thoroughly analyze source code and static client-side files.
 2. Approach WAF bypassing systematically through testing and elimination.
 3. Understand the subtle but critical differences between how a WAF and a backend application interpret input.